Gerhard Roßbach: Roßbach's Early Contributions to Nazism

 Roßbach also joined the Nazi Party for a time, and was Hitler's representative in Berlin, setting up front organizations when the Nazis were banned in Prussia.
 He took part in the Beer Hall putsch of 1923, mobilising students, cadets and officer candidates of the Reichswehr.
 After the failed putsch, he fled to Vienna using a false passport.
 There he was arrested in February 1924, but allowed to remain in Austria.
 He was recruited by Adolf Hitler to help organize the Sturmabteilung (SA).
 By 1928, he could claim to have killed "a number of Mecklenburg laborers and Spartacist sympathizers".
-He later fell out with Hitler during the latter's rise to power and was arrested but not killed during the Night of the Long Knives in 1934.
+He later fell out with Hitler during the latter's rise to power and was arrested, but not killed during the Night of the Long Knives in 1934.

+Roßbach's Memoirs & Postwar Activity

+According to his own memoirs, following the discovery of homoerotic photographs in his living quarters on 30 June 1934, he was forced to adopt a new identity and worked for the Iduna Germania insurance company until the end of World War II.

 Historian Robert G. L. Waite described Roßbach as a "sadistic murderer of the so-called Fehmgericht and the notorious homosexual who, according to his own testimony, perverted Ernst Röhm".

-After World War II Roßbach operated an import-export company near Frankfurt, and wrote his memoirs in 1950.
+After World War II Roßbach operated an import-export company near Frankfurt and wrote his memoirs in 1950.
 In his last years he played a prominent role in organising the Bayreuth Festivals of Richard Wagner's music.